lsprado/ProjetoDemo/README.md

 ![Solution](./images/img_docker_compose.png)

+# Publishing the app to Azure Web App for Containers

-3. Create GibHub secrets for ACR login and ACR password
+1. Create GibHub secrets for ACR login and ACR password

+2. Runn the GH action 03-ProjetoDemo_IAC_Container to create the Azure Environment

-4. Run the GitHub Action __03-ProjetoDemo_Docker__ to build and push docker images do ACR
+3. Run the GitHub Action __04-ProjetoDemo_Container__ to build and push docker images do ACR

 ![Solution](./images/img_acr.png)